odrodrig/assetTracking/readme.md

 5. The owner of the car decides to either accept the offer and rent the car to the person that made the offer, or to ignore the offer.
 6. Once an offer is accepted and the car is rented, a lease is created that outlines the terms of the rental.
 7. As the renter is driving the car around, the car communicates the current location and current gas level readings to the network and the asset in the ledger is updated.
-8. In order for the car to be returned, the car must have a gas level equal to or greater than it did from the start.
-The renter refills gas as needed.
+8. As the car is returned, if there is less gas in the car than when it was rented, a $50 fee will be applied to the final price on the lease.
 9. Lastly the car is returned and made available for the next renter.

 # Prerequisites